The Alder: Planting and Growing

 By sowing

-- transplant the young plants (10-15 cm tall) into larger pots.
-Keep your young plants in pots for a whole year;
+• transplant the young plants (10-15 cm tall) into larger pots.
+Keep your young plants in pots for a full year;

-Note: alder seeds don’t age well, they must be fresh for maximum germination rate: no more than one year old!
+Note: alder seeds do not age well, they must be fresh for maximum germination rate: no more than one year old!

-As alder is a pioneer species, spontaneous seedlings are very common.
-In this case, you can simply collect young plants to move them elsewhere in your garden.
+As alder is a pioneer species, self-sown seedlings are very common.
+In this case, you can simply lift young plants to relocate them elsewhere in your garden.

 By propagation by cuttings

-- Truncheon cuttings* (as for willows and poplars) taken in autumn: cut branches one metre long, soak their base in water all winter then plant them in the soil, inserting at least 30 cm deep. *Truncheons are a kind of giant cutting: 2 or 3-year-old shoots, stripped of leaves and twigs, at least 1 m long, sometimes 2 or 3 metres in the case of willows or poplars, which are planted deep in the soil.
+2. Truncheon cuttings* (as for willows and poplars) taken in autumn: cut branches one metre long, soak the base in water all winter then plant them in the soil, inserting at least 30 cm deep. *Truncheons are essentially giant cuttings: 2-3 year old branches, stripped of leaves and twigs, at least 1m long (sometimes 2-3m for willows or poplars) that are planted deep in the soil.

 → Read also How to propagate alder?